We independently select featured hotels and may earn a commission if you book through the links below.

 The resort features several pools:

-- Beach Village Pools: Several smaller, more exclusive pools are reserved for guests staying in the Beach Village enclave.
+- Beach Village Pools: Several smaller, more exclusive pools are reserved for guests staying in the Beach Village enclave, including an adults-only jacuzzi and small pool.

 - Shore House Pool: A stunning, dedicated ocean-view pool with cabanas and bar service exclusively for Shore House guests.